Judge Reinhold: Early roles

-Reinhold had a lead role in the movie Running Scared (1980) and a supporting part in the comedy Stripes (1981), which was a big hit.
+Reinhold had a lead role in the movie Running Scared (1980) and a supporting part in the comedy Stripes (1981).
 He was one of many names in the flop comedy Pandemonium (1982).

 Reinhold's first major film role was as high school senior Brad Hamilton in Fast Times at Ridgemont High (1982), along with then-unknown actors Sean Penn, Phoebe Cates, Forest Whitaker, Jennifer Jason Leigh, Nicolas Cage, Anthony Edwards and Eric Stoltz.
 "I thought my career would really take off after that role," Reinhold said later.
 "Instead, Sean's career took off."

 Reinhold had small roles in The Lords of Discipline (1983) and Gremlins (1984), and he appeared in an uncredited role in Pat Benatar's music video for "Shadows of the Night".

 Beverly Hills Cop and stardom

 Reinhold's career began to gain momentum when he played Detective Billy Rosewood, the junior police detective sent to trail Eddie Murphy's character, in Beverly Hills Cop (1984).

 The film's success led to Reinhold being given starring roles in Roadhouse 66 (1985), Head Office (1985) and Off Beat (1986), but none of those were particularly successful.
 However, Ruthless People (1986), where he had a supporting role, was a big hit.
 That year, he said in an interview, "In my movies I portray this 'Everyman' persona, someone everybody can empathize with.
 People can identify with a guy like me."

 Reinhold tried to get financing for a film based on Carl Hiaasen's best-selling novel Tourist Season, but it was never made.
 Instead, he appeared in Beverly Hills Cop II (1987), which was another large success.

 Reinhold was given the lead in Vice Versa (1988), but it flopped.
 "That was really the end of my highfalutin Hollywood career," Reinhold said later.
 "That's when the phone stopped ringing."
 He also developed a reputation for being difficult on set.
 "I was spoiled, and I was arrogant," said Reinhold of this period later.
 "I was very demanding, had an overblown image of who I was and got a reputation for being difficult.
 And rightfully so."